Access to Public Records Act

 Pursuant to Rhode Island General Law § 38-2-3(d), Westerly Public Schools has adopted the following procedure:

-The Superintendent of Schools has designated the Director of Human Resources as the public records officer for Westerly Public Schools.
-Persons requesting information and/or requests to inspect public records may submit their request by completing the Access to Public Records Request Form or by contacting the Director of Human Resources at the contact information below:
+The Superintendent of Schools has designated the Executive Assistant to the Superintendent as the public records officer for Westerly Public Schools.
+Persons requesting information and/or requests to inspect public records may submit their request by completing the Access to Public Records Request Form or by contacting the Executive Assisant at:

 23 Highland Avenue

 Westerly, RI 02891

 The request should clearly identify the records you seek and state that your request is made pursuant to the Access to Public Records Act.
 The request need not be made on the Access for Public Records Request Form if the request is otherwise readily available as a request for public records.
 A written request is not necessary for records available pursuant to Rhode Island General Law § 42-35-2 or other documents prepared for or readily available to the public.

 Under >Rhode Island General Law § 38-2-4, the costs associated with this request are as follows:

 - 1 copied page on business or legal size paper - $.15

 - 1 hour for the search and retrieval of documents - 1st hour free, $15 per hour after the first hour

 - Multiple requests from any person or entity to the same public body within a 30 day time period shall be considered 1 request